fstp/booli_scraper/README.md

 ## Disclaimer

 This project is intended for educational purposes only.
 Use at your own risk, and ensure compliance with Booli's terms of service and applicable laws.

+## Data

+There is a snapshot of MongoDB containing scraped data in Google Drive.